syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 slide.Shapes.Remove(shape);

-//Saves the presentation to the file system.
+//Saves the Presentation to the file system.

 presentation.Save("Result.pptx");

-//Closes the presentation.
+//Closes the Presentation.

 presentation.Close();